 DMARC provides global visibility into senders using your domain and their authentication status.
 It also allows domain owners to set a policy for what mail servers should do with unauthorized emails.

 We recommend only using aggregate reports, which are XML documents that contain IP addresses, domain names and authentication information for emails that the receiver has seen sending as that domain.
 These XML reports can be thousands or hundreds of thousands of lines long depending on how many email messages are sent as that domain around the world.
 Aggregate reports contain no direct information about the service that sent the email (e.g. Salesforce, MailChimp, ADP), so it is up to the domain owner to figure this out for themselves.

 Implementing Email Authentication with DMARC (and its challenges)

 Working towards DMARC enforcement should be the end goal of any organization that sets a DMARC record in DNS.
-The journey to enforcement is a multi-step process that involves three main tasks:
+The journey to enforcement is a multi-step process that involves four main tasks: